 conference in Manchester in 2001 on whether

 there should be a UK strategy for research in CS and related disciplines

-I wrote a draft paper outlining four different types of research
+I wrote a draft paper outlining five different types of research

 goals requiring different (but overlapping) evaluation criteria.
 It is